Afghanistan Projects

 The Foundation constructed a 26 room K-8 school in the province of Logar.
 The school was conveyed to the government of Afghanistan and dedicated in April 2006.
 Last year the Foundation funded the construction of two bathrooms for staff members, a septic system and piped water to the interior of the building.

-During the spring of 2006, it also completed second smaller project: a well, reservoir and water distribution system in a village in Kunar.
+During the spring of 2006, it also completed a second smaller project: a well, reservoir and water distribution system in a village in Kunar.
 Former Afghanistan Deputy Interior Minister, Shamahmood Miakhel, supervised both projects.